/

 6. A Clubhouse Steeped in Tradition

 The clubhouse at Royal Dublin Golf Club has a story to tell, as you would imagine from a club which dates back to 1885.
 All polished wood panels, historic photographs, silver trophies, and tales of legends who walked these halls, the clubhouse experience is worth taking in either before or after your round.
 The memorabilia room has an enviable collection of original documents, photographs and drawings that not only tell the story of the history of Royal Dublin itself, but how golf developed in Ireland too.
-And don’t miss a Guinness after your round while watching groups finish up on the 18th—it’s as much a part of the experience as the course itself.
+And don’t miss a Guinness after your round while watching groups finish up on the 18th through the floor to ceiling windows—it’s as much a part of the experience as the course itself.
+Members have been known to watch the groups coming down 18 and take bets on whether players will land the green, get the ball to within 20 feet etc. So you may well have an audience, even if you’re not aware of it!

 7. Golf within reach of the centre of Dublin